Centre for Dialogue

 Charge & Connect: Keeping Vancouver Connected

-Over 7 weeks of research, we have also created a Student Manifesto aimed at impacting the new City Plan with engaged youth voices to help us stay, thrive, grow and continue to make Vancouver a vibrant and dynamic place.
+Over 7 weeks of research, the cohort also created a Student Manifesto aimed at impacting the new City Plan with engaged youth voices to help young people stay, thrive, grow and continue to make Vancouver a vibrant and dynamic place.
 The Student Manifesto is intended to be a living document, existing as a hub for other students to share their thoughts and opinions on how to make Vancouver a more livable home and to spark conversation connecting young people to the issues facing the future of Vancouver.

 As students in Vancouver, we will thrive when…